Najma (Doha)

-Najma (نجمة) is a district in Qatar, located in the municipality of Doha.
+Najma (نجمة) is a Qatari district located in the municipality of Doha.
 Considered to be one of Doha's older districts, the bulk of Najma's commercial and office spaces are located along the arterial roads of Airport Street, C Ring Road and B Ring Road.
+The district is characterized by its high population density and its historic architecture, particularly the traditional courtyard houses, some of which date back to the 1960s.